nyteshade/LeftRightView/README.md

-# LeftRightView
-Example of simple left-right view in iOS/Swift
+# Example of a Left/Right View in Swift